bcit-ci/CodeIgniter/user_guide_src/source/database/utilities.rst

 Initializing the Utility Class
 ==============================

-.. important:: In order to initialize the Utility class, your database
+.. important:: In order to initialize the Utility class without parameters, your database
 	driver must already be running, since the utilities class relies on it.

 Load the Utility Class as follows::